Skip to main content

 2. Don't select "Install Now"

-4. Ensure car will be parked with good WiFi
+4. Ensure the car will be parked with good WiFi at that time

 1. Go to Controls > Service > Software

-5. Keep phone plugged in to prevent it from sleeping
+5. Keep your phone plugged in to prevent battery-saving modes from disabling the hotspot

 Manual Update Request